typefi/blinkenlights/README.md

 **Logging** — Blinkenlights logs the history of every job; whether it succeeded or failed, the length of time it ran, and which InDesign Server instance it ran on.

+## Troubleshooting
+*  To restart the Blinkenlights node without reloading the task or service, visit `/api/v1/restart`

 ## Running Blinkenlights on Docker Desktop

 *   Edit the base `docker-compose.yml` with your MongoDB instance information.
 You can use a local server or MongoDB Atlas.
 The database is less than 512 Mb in production.